Andrew Molera State Park: SPECIAL EVENTS/FILMING

 The Big Sur Sector permits “elopement” style ceremonies at this park with an approved Special Event Permit.
 Elopements are suitable for those wishing to have a hike-in event of ten (10) people or less) in a rustic, outdoors location.
 There are no exclusive access sites at this park.
 Receptions and/or catered events are not permitted at this park.
 Seating is not available.

-The parking lot may be suitable for race start/finish areas or for an aid station location with the approval of a Large Event – Special Event Permit.
+The parking lot may be suitable for race start/finish areas or for aid station locations with the approval of a Large Event – Special Event Permit.
 Large Event applications must be received at least sixty (60) days in advance of the event date in order to be considered.

 Small hiking tours or photography workshops conducted by non-profit or for-profit entities may occur with the approval of an Annual Special Event Permit.
 Applications for Annual permits received forty-five (45) days or less in advance of the event date are subject to additional fees and restrictions.
 Applications received twenty-one (21) days or less in advance of the first event/tour date may not be considered.

-Contact the Special Event Permit Office at BigSurEvents@parks.ca.gov or call 831-667-0507 to receive an Elopement Special Event Information Packet, to check calender availability, Large Event permit information, or to apply for a Special Event Permit.
+Contact the Special Event Permit Office at BigSurEvents@parks.ca.gov or call 831-667-0507 to obtain an Elopement Special Event Information Packet, check calender availability, obtain Large Event permit information, or to apply for a Special Event Permit.

 Motion Picture and Still Photography Permits